socketstream/socketstream/CONTRIBUTING.md

 ## Sources
-If you have questions about how to use SocketStream, here is a useful sources:
+If you have questions about how to use SocketStream, here are some useful sources:

 1. [SocketStream.org](socketstream.org)
 2. [Google Group](https://groups.google.com/d/forum/socketstream)